On Sunday 14th June 2020, Britannia Hotel reached an historic milestone: 150 years since first opening its doors.

 "One wonders if Myhre realised this was the start of a 150-year hotel adventure with royalty, rock stars and people from far and near, travelling to experience Britannia Hotel's unique blend of hospitality and atmosphere.
 Britannia is, and always has been, Trondheim's social heart.
 I am proud to lead a hotel with such a rich history, and I believe that we are in better shape than ever, the ship ready and rigged for the next 150 years," said Mikael.

-Earlier this year, the hotel was included in the acclaimed Travel + Leisure's annual list of the world's best new hotels.
-This accolade follows on from on from several recent awards and acknowledgements of the hotel's standing, including a Michelin star for the hotel's prestigious Speilsalen restaurant.
-There have also been favourable reviews from top international media outlets such as CNN, Forbes, Fortune, the New York Times, Financial Times, Tatler and World Travel Magazine.
+Earlier in the year, the hotel was included in the acclaimed Travel + Leisure's annual list of the world's best new hotels.
+This accolade follows on from on from several awards and acknowledgements of the hotel's standing received within the first year since the grand re-opening, including a Michelin star for the hotel's prestigious Speilsalen restaurant.
+There have also been glowing reviews from top international media outlets such as CNN, Forbes, Fortune, the New York Times, Financial Times, Tatler and World Travel Magazine.

 The top-to-toe renovation took three years too complete.
 The result is top-class hotel, of international standard.
 Britannia reopened its doors in April 2019 as a new member of prestigious Leading Hotels Of The World, where only the best hotels in the world are granted membership.

-The Britannia Hotel of 2020 has six different restaurants and bars, 257 luxurious rooms, each with marble bathrooms and acclaimed Hästens beds, as well as a large spa & fitness area, and extensive modern meeting facilities.
+Today, Britannia Hotel has six different restaurants and bars, 233 luxurious rooms, each with marble bathrooms and acclaimed Hästens beds, as well as a large spa & fitness area, and extensive modern meeting facilities.

 The hotel has been very well received by both Trondheim's population and visiting guests from all over the world and has consolidated its position as one of Scandinavia's very best 5-star hotels.
 Britannia Hotel has become a destination in its own right, and achievement befitting of its 150-year history.